cityofaustin/Residential-Permitting/_projects/interior-remodel/consult.md

 * Does your property have any [trees larger than 19 inches in diameter](/residential-toolkit/building-near-a-tree/)?
 * Are you demolishing any walls?
 * Are you changing or adding electrical wiring, plumbing, or a heating and cooling system?
-* Is your home more than 40 years old?&nbsp;
+* Is your home more than 40 years old?

 ### 2. Fill out the property and profile cards.